Katherine Oliver: Marketing, education, and workforce development

-Digital Communication and the City's Media Channels
+Digital communication and the city's media channels

-In 2011, with the rise of social media and the shift to digital content creation, Oliver established New York City's first digital media office, NYC Digital, and named Rachel Haot as the city's Chief Digital Officer.
+In 2011, with the rise of social media and the shift to digital content creation, Oliver established New York City's first digital media office, NYC Digital, and named Rachel Haot as the city's chief digital officer.
 Oliver tasked NYC Digital with streamlining digital communication across city agencies; strengthening partnerships with the city's technology and digital media industries; and creating the Roadmap for the Digital City, an overview of all of New York City's current and forthcoming digital initiatives.
 The report demonstrated the strides the city had made to date, driven by a vibrant technology industry, a strong social media presence, infrastructure improvements and historic investments in education.
 By the fall of 2013, all 40 initiatives in report had been completed, including connecting more New Yorkers to free Wi-Fi in public spaces, increasing the city's digital reach through social media and online communications and supporting the city's digital sector.

 In 2008, Oliver and the Mayor's Office of Film, Theatre and Broadcasting helped launch Internet Week New York with the International Academy of Digital Arts and Sciences.
 The annual festival of events highlighted New York City's Internet and digital industries, bringing together companies, organizations and innovators to discuss the future of digital media.

-During Oliver's time overseeing NYC Media – the network of television stations, radio station and online video player operated by the City of New York – produced Emmy Award-winning content and new seasons of "$9.99" and "Secrets of New York."
-NYC life is watched by more than 1.5 million households each week.
-NYC Media's Video-on-Demand Player, which includes an extensive collection of short form, episodic programming and special presentations focused on service, culture, food, history and other New York City-centric content, is available online and via the NYC Media app, which was launched in 2011.
+During Oliver's time overseeing NYC Media – the network of television stations, radio station and online video player operated by the City of New York – it produced Emmy Award-winning content and new seasons of $9.99 and Secrets of New York.
+NYC Media's video-on-demand player, which includes an extensive collection of short form, episodic programming and special presentations focused on service, culture, food, history and other New York City-centric content, is available online and via the NYC Media app, which was launched in 2011.
 Content from the player is watched by nearly 800,000 users per month.
 The app also allows users to receive notifications in order to watch live mayoral press conferences.

-"Made In NY" Media Center
+"Made in NY" Media Center

-To better foster creativity and collaboration between filmmakers and digital companies, Oliver and her team established the "Made in NY" Media Center.
+To foster creativity and collaboration between filmmakers and digital companies, Oliver and her team established the "Made in NY" Media Center.
 "We were also watching the trends of the entertainment and media industries, and it became clear that New York City was quickly becoming home to numerous startups and digital companies," said Oliver.
 The center provides affordable workspace and offer education courses, workshops and networking events and connects production companies with local startups.
 Operated by IFP and located in DUMBO, Brooklyn, the ribbon was cut at the Center on October 1, 2013.